lcarvajal/lcarvajal/README.md

 ## Hi there 👋

 Projects I'm working on:
-- 🐼 A talking panda app that helps people practice English through listening to and telling jokes.
+- 🎓 A web app that nudges users toward learning goals.
-- 😴 An app that tells you what to work on next when you get bored of learning something.
+- 🐼 A talking panda app that helps users practice English through listening to and telling jokes.

 Languages I'm familiar with:
 - Swift